CREPEPRO FULL KIT

 It seemed obvious to us that if the original crepe-making way wasn’t broken, it wasn’t our job to “fix it”.
 And besides, the early 13th century French were on to something when they used carbon steel to make their first crepes.

-Carbon steel is durable, has a natural nonstick surface when seasoned, and is an excellent heat conductor.
+CrepePro full is a 14 inch crepe pan made of Carbon steel which is durable, has a natural nonstick surface when seasoned, and is an excellent heat conductor.
 Perfect for crepes!

 Why ¼” Thick?